RumbleDB/hep-iris-benchmark-scripts/experiments/bigquery/README.md

    cloud storage.
 1. Set the `GS_*` variables in `config.sh` in the
    [`experiments/common`](../common/) folder.
-Then run the following script to create a dataset ("namespace" for tables") and the definitions of the external tables.
+Then run the following script to create a dataset ("namespace" for tables) and the definitions of the external tables.
 These are essentially metadata operations and should run quickly.
    ```bash
    ./create_tables.sh
    ```
-1. Next, create the external tables and load the data with the following script.
+1. Next, create the internal tables and load the data with the following script.

    Note that that script is ***not idempotent***, i.e., if you run it several